-The Port of Greater Cincinnati Development Authority is an economic development agency that initiates projects to improve property value and promote job creation throughout Hamilton County.
+The Port is an economic development agency that initiates projects to improve property value and promote job creation throughout Hamilton County.

 Transforming Cincinnati and Hamilton County.

-Established in 2000, the Port of Greater Cincinnati Development Authority is an economic development agency that initiates projects to improve property value and promote job creation throughout Hamilton County.
-The broad development-related powers granted under Ohio Revised Code 4582 as well as the extensive expertise of the Port’s staff allow it to take on complex projects that catalyze private investment.
-Under Vision 2022, the Port focuses on three key strategies for success: Industrial Revitalization, Neighborhood Revitalization, and Public Finance.
+Established in 2000 as the Port of Greater Cincinnati Development Authority, we are an economic development agency that initiates projects to improve property value and promote job creation throughout Hamilton County.
+The broad development-related powers granted under Ohio Revised Code 4582 as well as the extensive expertise of our staff allow it to take on complex projects that catalyze private investment.
+Under Vision 2022, we focus on three key strategies for success: Industrial Revitalization, Neighborhood Revitalization, and Public Finance.

 Frequently Asked Questions

 Historically, port authorities were created to conduct maritime activities.
 The Ohio enabling statute was passed by the General Assembly in 1955 to promote the development of port facilities capable of taking advantage of the opening of the St. Lawrence Seaway.
 In the 1970s, airport activities were added to the purposes of Ohio port authorities and, beginning in 1982, Ohio amended its port authority statute numerous times, primarily to permit port authority powers to be used for economic development activities and to be employed cooperatively with state agencies and other political subdivisions.